 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Mar 27, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 22, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-The information related to the Apple Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.
-See apple.com/apple-card for more information.
+The information related to the Apple Card and Uber Visa Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.

 From its integration with the iPhone to its simple cashback rewards, this card was designed to appeal to Apple fans with its simplicity and high-tech features.
 You can either use the card in the Wallet app for Apple Pay or as a minimalist titanium card that has a chip, but no expiration date, card numbers or a CVV code.

-Reaction to the card has been mixed, so if you’re on the fence about what exactly the Apple Card has to offer compared to other credit cards, we’ll look at three close competitors — the Citi® Double Cash Card – 18 month BT offer, the Citi Simplicity® Card - No Late Fees Ever and the Uber Visa Card — as alternatives.
+Initial reaction to the card was mixed, so if you’re on the fence about what exactly the Apple Card has to offer compared to other credit cards, we’ll look at three close competitors — the Citi® Double Cash Card – 18 month BT offer, the Citi Simplicity® Card - No Late Fees Ever and the Uber Visa Card — as alternatives.